Sunday, 30 December 2018

 In conclusion, it is important to wait until nacht to daven maariv on Motzaei Shabbos.

-Question: Should we stand up for a Rav or old man who comes into our shul while we are davening?
+Question: Should we stand up for a Rav or an elderly person who enters our shul while we are davening?

-Answer: The Shulchan Aruch (YD 244:1) writes that there is a mitzva mideoraisa to stand for a talmid chacham or anyone over seventy.
-R’ Ovadia Yosef (Yechave Daas 3:70) writes that if one isn’t sure if one is seventy yet, they need to stand regardless, following the rule of safek deoraisa lechumra, that we are strict with regards to doubts of Torah laws.
+Answer: The Shulchan Aruch (YD 244:1) writes that there is a mitzva mideoraisa to stand for a talmid chacham or anyone over seventy years old.
+R’ Ovadia Yosef (Yechave Daas 3:70) writes that if one is uncertain whether the person is seventy, one should stand regardless, following the principle of safek deoraisa lechumra, that we are strict with regards to doubts of Torah laws.

-The Shulchan Aruch (YD 244:11) writes that if a talmid chacham walks in while one is learning, one should interrupt their learning to stand up for them.
-The Aruch Hashulchan (YD 244:7) explains that this is no different to other mitzvos which one is supposed to interrupt their learning for.
+The Shulchan Aruch (YD 244:11) further writes that if a talmid chacham walks in while one is learning, one should interrupt their learning to stand.
+The Aruch Hashulchan (YD 244:7) clarifies that this is consistent with other mitzvos that require interrupting one’s learning.

-The Mishna (2:1) and Shulchan Aruch (OC 66:1) discuss when one can interrupt during shema and its surrounding berachos for important reasons.
-The Magen Avraham (66:1) and Mishna Berura (66:2) write however, that this doesn’t really apply nowadays, and we don’t interrupt the shema to speak to anybody.
+The Mishna (Berachos 2:1) and the Shulchan Aruch (OC 66:1) discuss when one can interrupt during shema and its berachos for significant reasons.
+However, the Magen Avraham (66:1) and Mishna Berura (66:2) note that, in practice, we do not interrupt the Shema to speak to anyone.

-In conclusion, one must stand up when a Rav or elderly person passes them even if one is davening and even while saying the shema providing it won’t disturb them.
+In conclusion, one must stand up when a Rav or elderly person passes, even if one is davening and even while reciting the shema, providing that it does not disturb their concentration.

 Forgot to Wait after Meat